alianza/portfolio/static/markdown/Kabisa.md

   <summary>Code Snippets</summary>
 <div>

 The following are some code snippets of pieces of code I'm proud of from this project.
-The snippets demonstrate clean, consice and powerful code. _(Code has been compacted)_
+The snippets demonstrate clean, concise and powerful code. _(Code has been compacted)_

 **My Orders page**\
 The My Orders page is responsible for displaying all past orders to any logged-in user.
 The past orders are retrieved using